 Serve them immediately or keep them in a warm oven until they all are finished.

 There it is!
 Cheesy, gooey deliciousness!
 Y’all enjoy!

 - 1 (16.3-ounce) can Pillsbury Grands!
 Flaky Layers refrigerated biscuits

 - 8 pieces thinly sliced smoked ham

 - Preheat a waffle iron to medium heat and lightly spray it with nonstick cooking spray.

-- Open the biscuits and separate each biscuit in half.
-Stretch the layers thin to about 5 or 6 inches in diameter.
+- Open the biscuits and separate each biscuit into two pieces using the existing layers in the biscuit.
+Stretch the layers thin – to about 5 or 6-inches in diameter.
 Top one half of the biscuit with a piece of cheese, a slice of ham, and a generous heaping tablespoon of scrambled eggs.
 Top with the other half of the biscuit and pinch to seal the edges closed.
-Place in the waffle iron and close.
-Cook 4 to 5 minutes or until the biscuit is golden brown and cooked through.
+Place in the waffle iron and close, pressing firmly.
+Cook 4 to 5 minutes, or until the biscuit is golden brown and cooked through.
 Store the prepared wafflewiches in a warm oven until the others are finished.
 Serve warm.

 * If nutritional values are provided, they are an estimate and will vary depending on the brands used.
 The values do not include optional ingredients or when ingredients are added to taste.
 If calorie count and other nutritional values are important to you, I recommend grabbing your favorite brands and plugging those ingredients into an online nutritional calculator.